pszafer/epson_projector/docs/PROTOCOL.md

 Commands are sent by doing an HTTP `GET` on `/cgi-bin/<type>`.
 Where type can be "directsend" or "json_query".
 The type "directsend" seems to be sending of plain ESC/VP21 commands.
 The type "json_query" results in a JSON reponse.

-The serial number of the projector seems to be obtained through another connection.
+The serial number of the projector seems to be obtained through the same way as done with `projector_tcp.py`.

 ### ESC/VP.net